 Unfortunately, it’s also a dangerous industry.
 That’s why maritime law guarantees seamen the right to sue their employers for compensation if they’re injured on the job.
+The Jones Act is the most important law in this area, and it’s essential that you understand the rights it grants you as a maritime worker.
+Our experienced team at The Maritime Injury Law Firm outlines these laws below.

 What is The Jones Act?

 The Jones Act is a federal law passed in 1915 in an effort to protect the rights of crewmen who were injured or got sick while on the job.
+The Act guarantees that as a maritime worker, you have these 3 basic rights:

 - Safe working conditions